Lazztech/Lazztech.Lab/on-prem/README.md

 # Increase log verbosity
 log_level = "DEBUG"

+# Give the agent a unique name.
+Defaults to hostname
+name = "server1"

 # Enable the server
 server {
   enabled = true

   # Self-elect, should be 3 or 5 for production
   bootstrap_expect = 1
 }

 # For Prometheus metrics